Analytic philosophy: Brentano

-University of Vienna philosopher and psychologist Franz Brentano—in Psychology from an Empirical Standpoint (1874) and through the subsequent influence of the School of Brentano and its members, such as Edmund Husserl and Alexius Meinong—gave to analytic philosophy the problem of intentionality or of aboutness.

-For Brentano, all mental events or acts of consciousness have a real, non-mental intentional object, which the thinking is directed at or "about".
+In Psychology from an Empirical Standpoint (1874), University of Vienna philosopher and psychologist Franz Brentano gave to philosophy the problem of intentionality, or aboutness.
+For Brentano, all mental events or acts of consciousness had a real, non-mental intentional object, which the thinking is directed at or "about".
 Intentionality is "the mark of the mental."
-Intentionality is to be distinguished from intention.
+Intentionality is to be distinguished from intention or intension.